 A granny flat, or secondary dwelling, is self-contained accommodation within, attached or separate to an individual home.
-A Council or accredited certifier can certify granny flats as complying development without the need for a development application, provided they meet the specific development standards in the State Environmental Planning Policy (Affordable Rental Housing) 2009.
+A council or accredited certifier can certify granny flats as complying development without the need for a development application, provided they meet specific standards in the State Environmental Planning Policy (Affordable Rental Housing) 2009.

 - Established in conjunction with another dwelling (the principal dwelling),

 - On the same lot of land as the principal dwelling (and not an individual lot in a strata plan or community title scheme), and

 - May be within, attached to, or separate from the principal dwelling.

 How to lodge an application

 To lodge an application for a granny flat as complying development, you will need to complete your nominated accredited certifier or councils’ approved Complying Development Certificate (CDC) application form.
 Using this approval pathway, the granny flat may be approved within 20 days.

 If the granny flat does not meet the requirements for complying development, a full development application will need to be lodged with the relevant council.